onyx-and-iris/voicemeeter-compact/README.md

 Configure certain startup states for the app.

+-   `profiles`
+    Configure a profile to load on app startup.
+Don't include the .toml extension in the profile name.

 -   `theme`
     By default the app loads up the [Sun Valley light or dark theme](https://github.com/rdbende/Sun-Valley-ttk-theme) by @rdbende.
-When all 16 channels for Potato are labelled you may find the app becomes slower so you have the option to load up the app without any theme loaded.
+You have the option to load up the app without any theme loaded.
 Simply set `enabled` to false and `mode` will take no effect.

 -   `extends`
     Extending the app will show both strips and buses.
 In reduced mode only one or the other.
 This app will extend both horizontally and vertically, simply set `extends_horizontal` true or false accordingly.